cyrusasfa/browsynther/README.md

 # browsynther
 A multi-user interactive WebAudio-based synth with WebSockets

-i dont know if this is functioning well lol
+i dont know if this is functioning properly